-Applications for the graduate program are due the first Monday after January 1.
-Undergraduate applications are due January 15.
+Applications for the graduate program are due January 6.

 Students can earn an advanced degree in digital arts from the Department of Art while studying at the UO in Portland.
 The art and technology bachelor of fine arts (BFA) program is a yearlong professional degree for students holding a bachelor of art or bachelor of science degree in art, multimedia, or digital arts.
 The fifth–year program continues the program’s emphasis on creative thinking, experimentation, intense research, and visual communication delivery systems.
 Students learn how to combine an understanding of the theoretical discourses of new media and visual art with a strong technical sophistication, a rich sense of visual design, and an ability to articulate artistic research.

 The UO Digital Arts Program is fully accredited by the National Association of Schools of Art and Design, the Northwest Commission on Colleges, and the Western Interstate Commission for Higher Education.

 To apply, visit the Department of Art admissions page.